-- Learn essential ski touring and off-piste skiing techniques in a high mountain environment, assisted by our UIAGM/IFMGA Professional Mountain Guides– the highest mountain guide qualification in the world
+- Learn essential ski touring and off-piste skiing techniques in a high mountain environment from our Professional UIAGM/IFMGA Mountain Guides, who hold the highest mountain guide qualification in the world

-- Gain basic avalanche safety skills, including avalanche awareness, causes of avalanches, route planning, how to use the necessary safety equipment, and search and rescue technique
+- Gain basic avalanche safety skills, including avalanche awareness, causes of avalanches, route planning, how to use the necessary safety equipment, and search and rescue techniques

-- Enjoy the atmosphere of high mountain rifugios, the best in all of the Alps, and enjoy a delicious combination of hearty Italian, Austrian, and Ladin cuisine they are known for
+- Enjoy the atmosphere of high mountain rifugi, the best in all of the Alps, and enjoy a delicious combination of hearty Italian, Austrian, and Ladin cuisine they are known for

 Want to learn more about our Hotels and B&Bs?